Skip to content

 It does not say, for example, that they told technician Torsten they did not think he was suitable as an internship supervisor because of his young age.
 He and Richard had previously been challenged on their behaviour.
 It does not say that Miriam was already in doubt when booking the hostel: 'if only that goes well, such a young team alone in a hostel'.

-When Emilia intimates that the fabricated report should not be used without permission, Miriam emails: ["... it may have been a misunderstanding, but at least it is clear that you do not give permission for the conversation report.
+When Emilia intimates that the fabricated report may not be used without permission, Miriam emails: ["... it may have been a misunderstanding, but at least it is clear that you do not give permission for the conversation report.
 Therefore, we have destroyed (deleted) the report and we hereby pledge that the report will not appear anywhere or be used for anything".

 Vice police, 10 October 2023